nlkinlock/Rminicourse/index.md

 ## Try It!

-1. Create a vector of names of three people in the room and write them a nice message using a loop.
+1. Create a vector of the days of the week and generate a message that says "Today is x" using a loop.

 2. Explain why the following code is wrong: